mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/Missing Timing.md

 # Missing Timing

-Certain card effects (that includes both Monster/Spell/Trap cards) can "miss timing".
+Certain card effects (that includes both Monster and Spell/Trap card effects) can "miss timing".

 To put it simply if a card effect's activation condition says "When ..." this automatically means that in order for the activation condition to be satisfied and activate the card/effect the condition described